|

 3B1, 3B2, 3B3, 3B4, 3B5 = compliance with 0 to 4 NLF

-1W = First World (A listing of solutions for institutions and their subsets are on the
+Solutions for institutions and nation-states1W = First World (A listing of solutions for institutions and their subsets are on the

 "Expanded First World Model" by Dallas F. Bell, Jr.)